Sean-S-Wang/christian_crusader_discord/README.md

 # Running the bot
 * Create a text file called BotToken.config: (i.e. `vim BotToken.config`)
 * Copy/Paste your bot private bot token into this file.
-You can follow [this](https://discordpy.readthedocs.io/en/rewrite/discord.html) tutorial if you don't know how
+You can follow [this](https://discordpy.readthedocs.io/en/rewrite/discord.html) tutorial if you don't know how to find your bot token
 * If you've set up your python environment correctly, running the bot should be as simple as:
 `python christian_crusader.py`
 * You should see `crusader now ready for crusading!` display in the terminal if your bot is running successfully.